Hala-H/robot-arm-controller-IOT/README.md

 <h1> Task 1 - Robot Arm Controller </h1>
 <p> This task involves 4 subtasks.
-The main idea is to create an interface to control the arm. </p>
+The main idea is to create an interface to control the arm.
+The languages used are HTML, CSS, JavaScript, PHP and SQL </p>

 <h2> Subtask 1 - Design an interface to control the robot arm </h2>
 <p> The interface contains 6 range sliders, each one represents the servo motor that rotates from 0 to 180 degrees.
 The slider values are shown on the right of the slider.
-I used HTML, CSS, and JavaScript to build the page.
 The related pages for this task are **RobotArmControllerInterface.html, the css folder and the js folder.** </p>

 <h2> Subtask 2 - Build a database to control the robot arm </h2>